istio/community/README.md

 Istio is a set of components, each shepherded by dedicated working groups.

+Each group's material is in its subdirectory in this project.

 A first step to contributing is to pick from the list of istio working groups below:

-Each group's material is in its subdirectory in this project.

-### Master Working Group List

 | Name | Leads | Mailing List | Example Topics |
 |------|-------|---------|----------|